 Friends told me it’s not an extremely beautiful place but has some lovely areas anyway, mostly around the Kelemegdan Fortress and main pedestrian street, Knez Michailova.
 And so I didn’t have my hopes very high, I just expected to randomly kill my time walking around before heading to Montenegro.

 But then I stumbled upon the information about one particular street in Belgrade – Skadarlija.
-It was said that it’s the heart of Bohemian Belgrade and this one sentence made it clear to me it’s a must-visit place during my stay in the Serbian capital.
+It was said that it’s the heart of Bohemian Belgrade and this one sentence made it clear to me visiting Skadarlija is one of the must things to do in Belgrade.
 I’m a huge lover of Bohemian culture and always enjoy being inside the Bohemian atmosphere (either in Paris, Kraków, Vienna or anywhere else…) so how could I miss such place?<

 Table of contents